Data Sources in Plecto

-Add a manual data source
+How to create a manual data source

-> Plecto offers 3 templates for manual data sources: "Closed deal," "Sales target," and "Booked meetings."
-If you select one of these, all you need to do is click "Confirm" to create the data source.
+> Plecto offers 3 templates for manual data sources: Closed deal, Sales target, and Booked meetings.
+If you select one of these, all you need to do is click Confirm to create the data source.

-> If you select the "Custom input" data source, you will have to create your manual data source from scratch.
-Give your data source a title, adjust the permissions if necessary, then click on "Save" in the bottom-right corner.
+> If you select the Custom input data source, you will have to create your manual data source from scratch.
+Give your data source a title, adjust the permissions if necessary, then click on Save in the bottom-right corner.